 The earliest any final order can be made – by agreement or otherwise - is after the decree nisi or conditional dissolution order.
 The latest is after the decree absolute or final dissolution order.

 If you would like to arrange an appointment to discuss the divorce process with one of our divorce lawyers or would like divorce advice please email us.
-Our divorce solicitors are available in all four of our offices - Cambridge, Chelmsford, Ipswich or Norwich.
+Our divorce solicitors are available in all five of our offices - Cambridge, Chelmsford, Ipswich, London or Norwich.